Conal2023/IrishQuiz/README.md

 - As a user, I want to track my progress and see my overall score.

 - As a user, I want to receive real-time feedback on whether my answers are correct or incorrect.

+## Features:

+### Welcome Screen

+Here the player will be met with the "Irish Quiz" In ASCII Art with a welcome message.
+They will be asked to press Enter.
+Once done another welcome message appears with a "Good Luck!"
+Message too.

+### Questions & Answers

+Once the player hit enter on the welcome screen, and the "Good Luck!" message appears the first question appears straight away.
+After the player chooses their answer they will get the correct answer along with a response of either "Correct!" or "Incorrect!
+The answer is ...".
+If the player answers correct their score will increase by one.

+Once the first question is answered the second question will appear and so on until question 10.

+### Play Again

+After the player gets the results for question ten a message will appear and ask the player "Do you want to play again? (yes/no): .
+The player needs to type in either yes or no. If the pleyer types yes the game will start again.
+If they type no the game will end.